lisidore/Human-Wildlife-Conflict-Analysis/README.md

 Scripts and How to Run Them
 Data Cleaning: data_cleaning.py - Cleans the raw data.
-Data Visualisation: data_visualisation.py - Produces visualizations.
+Data Visualisation: data_visualisation.py - Produces visualisations.
 Machine Learning Models: ml_models.py - Contains machine learning code.
 Results and Discussion
 The initial analysis suggests that distance to the nearest settlement and species type are significant factors in predicting the likelihood and severity of conflicts.